 - 1. Complete the requirements for admission to the College.
-Admission to the College does not guarantee acceptance to the program. - Requirements to the College include: - a.
-TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college-level courses.
-Official TSI scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - 2.
-Initiate the program checklist located on the program of study website. - 3.
-Continue the program checklist process and complete program degree plan with the Program Coordinator. - Degree plan must show evidence of: - a.
-A GPA of 2.5 or higher from an Accredited Medical Radiography program. - b.
-Being a graduate of an accredited Radiologic Health Science program. - c.
-Being a registered technologist by the start of the program. - 4.
-Submit a program application to the Program Coordinator.
+(Admission to the College does not guarantee admission to the program.) - Requirements to the College include: - a.
+Application for Admissions & residence questionnaire. - b.
+Official transcripts from all Colleges and Universities attended. - Bacterial Meningitis vaccination for all on campus and Hybrid course offerings (under the age of 30). - d.
+TSI Scores - 2.
+All Program applicants must show proof of: - a.
+A GPA of 2.5 or higher from an Accredited Medical Radiography Program. - b.
+Be a graduate of a two year accredited Medical Radiography Program in ionizing radiation, ARRT Certification in Radiography, Radiation Therapy or Nuclear Medicine. - c.
+Be a registered technologist by the start of the Program. - 3.
+Submit a Program Application to the Program Director.
 Applications that are submitted after the deadline will be reviewed at the discretion of the Selection Committee.
 Due to limited enrollment, we cannot accept every applicant.
 Applicants not admitted to the program must re-apply each semester.
-Successful applicants will be notified by mail or by email of acceptance to the program.
-The Application deadlines are: - ✤ July 30th for the Fall Semester - October 30^{th} for the Spring Semester - ✤ April 30th for the Summer Semester - Complete the following prior to enrollment: - a.
-File a copy of current Texas Department of Health certification and American Registry of Radiologic Technologists (ARRT) certificate in the Allied Health Office. - b.
-Students must be certified in American Heart Health Care Provider level CPR at program entry and maintain certification throughout their course of study. - c.
-Complete Hepatitis B immunization series including titer or show proof of illness by the start of the program. - d.
-Show proof of Varicella immunization (chicken pox) or show proof of illness by the start of the program. - e.
-Complete a background check through the College at student's cost upon acceptance to program. - f.
-Complete a clear drug screening test at student's cost as directed by the program. - g.
-Potential student may need to complete a program interview or meet with Program Coordinator upon request. - h.
-Attend mandatory orientation.
+Successful applicants will be notified by mail or email of acceptance to the program. - 4.
+The Application deadlines are:

+- July 15 for the Fall Semester - November 7 for the Spring Semester - April 15 for the Summer Semester - 5. \ Submit the following along with the CT Program Application prior to entering the program.
+Do not wait for a Student ID# from Admissions.
+Fill in what you can and submit right away.\ - a.
+A copy of current Texas Department of Health certification and ARRT certificate in the Allied Health Office. - b.
+Submit a current copy of an American Heart Health Care Provider level CPR at program entry and maintain certification though out their course of study. - c.
+Complete the Student Wellness Form.
+(If taking Clinic)-Submit to the Program Director only!
+Once clinical schedule is complete form will be sent to UTMB. - d.
+Complete the Application for Graduation Form.
+(If completing 16 hrs.) - e.
+Complete the Change of Program Form (Mandatory) - f.
+Complete a clear drug screening test and Background check at students cost as directed by the Program Director.
+(Instructions to follow acceptance)

+(If taking Clinic)

+- g.
+Students attending clinic must submit a "passport style" photo along with the CT program application. - \ See Welcome Letter from Admissions or CT Program Application for Submission Instructions.

+Course Substitution:

+Any student choosing to substitute the RADR 2340; Sectional Anatomy for Imaging Professionals must submit the Course Substitution Form /images/gc/AH/CT/CT-Course Substitution.pdf at the start of the Program along with a course description of the course where previously taken.
+It is highly recommended that although taken previously, you consider taking this course with the Program.
+It is a very detailed course and it can improve your chances of passing the National Registry or serve as a refresher course for the National Registry.

 Course work from another program will be evaluated on an individual basis by the Program Coordinator.
-A grade of "C" or better is required on all transferred prerequisite, general education, and program specific courses.
+A grade of "C" or better is required on all transferred prerequisite, general education and program specific courses.
 Transfer students from another program will be admitted on a space-available basis.
+Prospective transfer students will not be allowed to take clinics only.

-- 1. Complete admission requirements to Galveston College as well as the program. - 2.
-Submit course syllabi for review, if requested by program coordinator. - 3.
+- 1. Complete admission requirements to Galveston College as well as the Program. - 2.
+Submit course syllabi for review, if requested by Program Director. - 3.
 Agree to complete a disclosure of information form.